FedericoDiMarzo/GravityDrumMachine/README.md

 </figure>

 To create a new galaxy we have to click on "***New Sequence***" from the menu (Fig.6).
 This will generate an entire new galaxy, superimposed  with the previous one.
-You will see the white bar in the middle left now having the possibility of moving through 2 different states, indexing the two currently existing galaxies. every time we want to create a galaxy we have to iterate the process.
-States will increase by 1 every time a new galaxy gets created in the universe and decrease by one when destroyed. *Currently there is no limit for the number of states*.
+We will see the white bar in the middle left now having the possibility of moving through 2 different states, indexing the two currently existing galaxies.
+Every time we want to create a galaxy we have to iterate the process.
+States will increase by one every time a new galaxy gets created in the universe and decrease by one when destroyed. *Currently there is no limit for the number of states*.

 To remove a galaxy scroll to it and click "***Delete Sequence***" from the menu.